 Completed one or more phases of the FAA "Wings" program;

 Received a new pilot certificate (sport, recreational, private, commercial, flight instructor, or ATP;

 Renewed or added on to his or her instructor certificate;

 Received a new rating (instrument, multiengine, or glider);

 Flies for a Part 121 (air carrier) or 135 (air taxi) operation and satisfied the appropriate proficiency checks.

 Additionally, Air Safety Institute's free online courses qualify for the safety seminar portion of the FAA Wings program.

-Endorsements for high-altitude operations, complex airplanes, high-performance airplanes, tailwheel, or the instrument proficiency check (IPC), or the CFI checkride do not substitute for a flight review.
-They may, however, occur at the same time, if your instructor, examiner, or inspector agrees prior to the flight to combine the IPC, checkout, or CFI checkride with the flight review.
+Endorsements for high-altitude operations, complex airplanes, high-performance airplanes, tailwheel, or the instrument proficiency check (IPC) do not substitute for a flight review.
+They may, however, occur at the same time, if your instructor, examiner, or inspector agrees prior to the flight to combine the IPC or checkout with the flight review.
 The flight review's minimums must be met, and the endorsement for the flight review must be provided.